filariow/DockerSession/agenda.md

 1. Install Docker `[2 min]`
     - Docker Engine (Linux)
-       - Collect links or commands
     - Docker Desktop (Windows and Mac OSX: 10-20 min + restart.
 Do it before attending the event, please)

 2. Containers `[5 min]`

 3. What is Docker and reasons why it is so important `[5 min]`
+    - It works on my machine (then we'll ship your machine)
     - Virtual Machines
-    - It works on my machine

 4. Docker Hub `[5 min]`
     - What is it? -> Container Registry